panjf2000/ants/README.md

 ![](ants_bench_poolwithfunc.png)

-### Throughput (situation for only submitting tasks and need not waiting for all the tasks to be completed)
+### Throughput (it is suitable for scenarios where asynchronous tasks are submitted without concern for results)

 #### 100K tasks